-Per the PMBOK[®] Guide, a constraint is a limiting factor that affects the execution of a project or process.
+Per the Guide to the Project Management Body of Knowledge (PMBOK)®, a constraint is a limiting factor that affects the execution of a project or process.
 The Deliverable Management Plan is subject to the following constraints:

 - The project deliverable must meet PRMP quality standards as well as expected scope prior to formal acceptance.
-The Quality Management Plan outlines quality standards. - The Deliverable Expectation Document (DED) review process must be completed for • each project deliverable prior to the development and submission of a formal project deliverable for acceptance.
+The Quality Management Plan outlines quality standards. - The Deliverable Expectation Document (DED) review process must be completed for each project deliverable prior to the development and submission of a formal project deliverable for acceptance.
 Deviations from the DED review process requires the vendor to document and propose an alternate process to obtain PRMP review and agreement.